 If you have been terminated or laid off and your employer has failed to provide a positive reference, or statutory entitlements such as your Record of Employment or vacation pay accrued, contact an Employment Lawyer.
 You may have a legal claim for damages arising out of your employer’s failure to provide such items, as the cases mentioned above establish.

-It is also important to contact an Employment Lawyer if you have been terminated and offered a severance package which does not include items such as a continued benefit package throughout a reasonable notice period.
+It is also important to contact an Employment Lawyer if you have been terminated and offered a severance package that does not include items such as a continued benefit package throughout a reasonable notice period.
+Contact Monkhouse Law today for a free consultation.